shawn-y-sun/Customer_Analytics_Retail/README.md

 # Customer Analytics for Retail/FMCG Company

 ## Project Overview
-This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies that could maximize revenues on each brand of candy bars.
-To reach the fullest potential of bringing up revenues, a company should find the 'sweet spot' on the relationship between price and quantity sold.
+This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate marketing and pricing strategies that could maximize revenues on each brand of candy bars.
+To reach the fullest potential of bringing up revenues, a company should find the 'sweet spot' for price to maximize three customer behaviours: purchase probability, brand choice probability, and purchase quantity.

-Analysis on price elasticity would support us to find the optimal point in price-quantity relationship.
-We will look at price elasticities in three aspects: purchase probability, brand choice probability, and purchase quantity.
-By doing that, we can construct strategies to increase the likelihood of a customer purchasing our products on all shopping stages.
+Data from customer purchase history were used for training the regression models to predict those three customer behaviours in a preconceived price range.
+The results were then converted into price elasticities so that we can examine the effects of changing price on each of the behaviours.
+Hence, we will be able to find the suitable marketing and pricing strategies.

-To better position our products, we will firstly perform segmentation on our customers to support our analysis on price elasticity, allowing us to customize marketing strategies for customers with different backgrounds.
+To better position our products, we will firstly perform segmentation on our customers to support our analysis on customer behaviours, allowing us to customize marketing strategies for customers with different backgrounds.

 ## Code and Resources Used